Manhunt Underway For Suspect In Attack On French Christmas Market

 "[Chekatt] had already been flagged for surveillance by security services for religious radicalization after his time in prison, but [France's] Interior Ministry said he was not suspected of plotting any attacks and they haven't officially called this terrorism yet."

 On Tuesday morning, before the attack, authorities in Strasbourg visited Chekatt's home to arrest him on suspicion of homicide.
-They reportedly found a grenade, a .22 rifle, knives and ammunition — but not Chekatt.
+They reportedly found a grenade, a .22-caliber rifle, knives and ammunition — but not Chekatt.

 Authorities suspect that the police visit to Chekatt's home might have triggered the attack, according to Cigainero.

-Authorities have detained four suspected associates of Chekatt's, but the suspect himself still has not been found.
+Authorities have detained four suspected associates of Chekatt's, but Chekatt still has not been found.

 The Associated Press spoke to residents in Chekatt's neighborhood in Strasbourg: